 - Milano Cookies

-Hot Cocoa Bar Decorations
+Hot Cocoa Bar Decorations and Ideas

 - Disney Mug: Since we weren’t using actual dishware for cocoa (imagine the dishes!) we added in a cute mug to hold some flowers.
 This keeps it fun, light and seasonal.

 - Disney Plushies: The typical bar cart often runs the risk of looking too presumptuous.
 You don’t want guests, or visitors to feel like they can’t touch your cocoa.
-So we added a few fun touches that brings it all back down to earth.
+So we added a few fun plushies that brings it all back down to earth.

 - A Candle: So as long as your cocoas and fixings are in mason jars, or packets, you can burn a cozy candle nearby without worry of it affecting the flavors.
 We like any from here to help get people in the mood for a cozy treat.